 A Personal Injury Case is a Long and Drawn Out Process

 The process of working through a personal injury case involves getting to the truth of what caused your accident and injury.
 At the heart of the matter is proving that the negligence of others caused your injury.
-Proving negligence can be a long process that includes interviewing people who were involved and others who witnessed the events.
-We also bring in experts who can piece together aspects of the case that might not otherwise come to light through direct testimony, including medical experts to testify about the extent of the injuries suffered.
+Proving negligence can be a long process that includes interviewing people involved and others who witnessed the events.
+We bring in experts who can piece together aspects of the case that might not otherwise come to light.
+Experts include medical experts to testify about the extent of the injuries suffered.

-Often, when the facts are revealed, there can be little dispute about either who is at fault or the nature of the injuries.
-When the opposing attorneys realize what has become evident, they start to discuss what they think a fair settlement would be.
+Often, when the facts are revealed, there can be little dispute about who is at fault.
+When the opposing attorneys realize this, they start to discuss what they think a fair settlement would be.

 The Possibility of Going to Court Give Us Leverage Once the Facts of the Case are Established

-When we prepare a case for trial, we are – for all intents and purposes – telling the opposing attorneys that we are not willing to compromise.
+When we prepare a case for trial, we are telling the opposing attorneys that we are not willing to compromise.
 We are not willing to meet you halfway.
-Cases can end up going to trial for any number of reasons, from each side disagreeing about the basic facts of the case to not being able to agree on the monetary value of the case.
+Cases can end up going to trial for any number of reasons.
+Reason ranges from each side disagreeing about the case’s basic facts to not agreeing on monetary value.

-At the end of the day, over 90% of personal injury and medical malpractice cases do not end up going to trial.
-However, there is no question that preparing each case as if it were going to go to trial and letting the opposing side know that the threat of trial is a real one helps greatly to maximize the settlement offers that will ultimately come.
+Over 90% of personal injury and medical malpractice cases do not end up going to trial.
+However, no question preparing each case as if it were going to go to trial and letting the opposing side know that the threat of trial is a real one greatly maximizes the settlement offers that will ultimately come.